IgniteUI/app-builder-docfx/en/single-page-apps-and-navigation.md

 ---
-title: SPA and Navigation in Indigo Design App Builder
+title: SPA and Navigation in App Builder
-_description: Unlike a page-based design approach, Indigo Design App Builder lets you create separate views that are injected or switched based on how users navigate.
+_description: Unlike a page-based design approach, App Builder lets you create separate views that are injected or switched based on how users navigate.
 _keywords: App builder, Indigo Design, Infragistics
 ---